yomnahisham/yomnahisham/README.md

 # 🚀 Welcome! 🌌

 Hi!
-I'm Yomna Hisham Abdelkader Othman, an Electronics and Communication Engineering major at the American University in Cairo with a burning passion for Software Engineering, AI, Astrophysics, and Mathematics. 👨‍🔬💻🔭
+I'm Yomna Hisham Abdelkader Othman, Computer Engineering major at the American University in Cairo with a burning passion for Software Engineering, AI, Astrophysics, and Mathematics. 👨‍🔬💻🔭

 ## About Me